 - Your student's health information will be treated confidentially.

 We encourage you to seek medical advice if you have any questions about sending your student to school.
-If you student begins to show any of the signs of illnesses above, it will be necessary for you to pick up your student.
+If your student begins to show any of the signs of illnesses, it will be necessary for you to pick up your student.
 Please keep all emergency information up to date.
 Please contact your school nurse if you have other questions or concerns.
 To contact your child's School RN, please click HERE.

 -The Everett School District Health Services Team